manasiumn37/DeepOpt/README.md

 If you use any part of this project please cite:

-S. D. Manasi and S. S. Sapatnekar, “DeepOpt: Optimized Scheduling of CNN Workloads for ASIC-based Systolic Deep Learning Accelerators”, In Proceedings of the 26th Asia and South Pacific Design Automation Conference (ASPDAC '21). https://doi.org/10.1145/3394885.3431539
+S. D. Manasi and S. S. Sapatnekar, “DeepOpt: Optimized Scheduling of CNN Workloads for ASIC-based Systolic Deep Learning Accelerators”, In Proceedings of the 26th Asia and South Pacific Design Automation Conference (ASPDAC), pp. 235-241, January 2021. https://doi.org/10.1145/3394885.3431539

 The directory named "src" and "data" contain all the required files to use the tool.